Use bookmarks to share insights and build stories in Power BI

 Enable the bookmarks preview (versions prior to March 2018)

-Beginning with the March 2018 version fo Power BI Desktop, bookmarks are generally available.
+Beginning with the March 2018 version of Power BI Desktop, bookmarks are generally available.

 You'll need to restart Power BI Desktop after you make the selection to enable the preview version of bookmarks.